CPAN-Security/security.metacpan.org/docs/charter.md

 This document also explicitly acknowledges a few related organizations and communitites, and spell out responsibility demarcation lines between these, if any.

+## Name

+The full name of the group is **CPAN Security Group**.
+Valid abbreviations are **CPANSec**.

 ## Background

-The group was established at the Perl Toolchain Summit 2023 in Lyon, France, with the purpose of establishing a forum for discussing:
+The group was established at the Perl Toolchain Summit 2023 in Lyon, France, with the purpose of establishing a forum for discussing and improving:

 - Author/repo signing
 - Vulnerability databases + MetaCPAN